Trustees of Watts Gallery - Artists' Village

 Robert Napier CBE

-Robert Napier is Chairman of Housing and Communities Agency and a non-Executive Director of Anglian Water.
+Robert Napier is Chairman of the Trustees of St Mungo's, the homelessness charity.
+He was until recently the Chairman of Housing and Communities Agency, is a non-Executive Director of Anglian Water and of the Manchester Airport Group.
 He was Chairman of the Meteorological Office.
 He served as Chief Executive of WWF-UK from February 1999 to 2006.
 Formerly he was Chief Executive of Redland plc.
 Robert was educated at Sedbergh School, he studied Natural Sciences at Cambridge, leading to an MA, and also attended the Harvard Business School.

 Robert is Watts Gallery Trustees' Treasurer and chairs the Finance and Buildings Committee.